juancrrn/cbers-ennvas/README.md

 # Cbers Ennvas

+Ennvas is an artificial-intelligence-based multiagent shopping system developped by Cbers for the subject Software Engineering 2 at the Complutense University of Madrid.

+## Orchestrator component

 ## Recommender component

-Recommender component of Ennvas, an artificial-intelligence-based multiagent shopping system developped by Cbers for the subject Software Engineering 2 at the Complutense University of Madrid.
+## WebCrawler component

+## Front end component (public web server)